Product Intelligence

 For home backup, the Yeti PRO 4000’s biggest advantage is output headroom.
 A 3,600W continuous inverter gives it enough power capacity for many essential-load scenarios, especially when the buyer wants to keep a refrigerator, Wi-Fi router, lights, small electronics, and selected appliances running during an outage.

 The Yeti PRO 4000 supports up to 3,000W max solar input.
-That matters because large battery capacity only becomes more useful if the system can recharge at a reasonable pace.
-A small solar input on a 4kWh battery can feel painfully slow.
-A larger solar ceiling gives buyers more room to build a real backup or off-grid setup.
+Large battery capacity only becomes more useful if the system can recharge at a reasonable pace, and a small solar input on a 4kWh battery can feel painfully slow.
+Goal Zero also lists fast AC charging capability, useful when topping off before a storm, grid outage, or travel day.

 Real Limits Before You Buy